hashicorp/consul/plugin/dnssec/README.md

 ## Description

-With *dnssec* any reply that doesn't (or can't) do DNSSEC will get signed on-the-fly.
+With *dnssec* any reply that doesn't (or can't) do DNSSEC will get signed on the fly.
 Authenticated denial of existence is implemented with NSEC black lies.
 Using ECDSA as an algorithm is preferred as this leads to smaller signatures (compared to RSA).
 NSEC3 is *not* supported.